Managing your pension

 If you become permanently unable to work as a result of ill-health, you can apply to the Trustee to have your benefits paid early on the grounds of ill-health.
 This as known as a Permanent Incapacity Early Retirement (PIER) pension.
 In order for the Trustee to consider awarding a PIER pension, they will require information from you and a professional medical adviser (such as your GP and/ or specialist), as well as the Trustee’s medical adviser.

 Where payment of an ill-health pension is approved, there is no minimum age for payment.
-If you were an active member of the Fund when it closed to future accrual on 31 March 2021 and retire from the same period of service with Nationwide due to ill-health there will be no reduction applied for early payment
+If you were an active member of the Fund when it closed to future accrual on 31 March 2021 and retire from the same period of service with Nationwide due to ill-health there will be no reduction applied for early payment to the benefits applicable to that period of service.
+In all other cases a reduction will be applied for early payment.
+Once a PIER pension is awarded, the Trustee retains the right to review and subsequently reduce or stop it if you return to good health.

 Additionally, in the circumstances of serious ill-health, where life expectancy is considered to be less than 12 months, you may be able to take the total value of your pension benefits as a single lump sum.